konantian/NotableNotebooks/notes/Lecture 21 - RL,AlphaGo and Beyond.md

   * Play a game from some state s until the end
   * Receive reward at the end
   * Use that reward to learn about the quality of the individual moves played

+### Credit Assignment Problem
+  * Reward for long sequence of decisions
+  * No direct reward for each single move decision
+  * How can we tell which moves are good or bad?
+  * Distribute reward from end of game over all actions
+  * Main idea: iif same action happens in many different sequences, we can learn if it leads to more wins or losses

 ### RL vs Supervised Learning in Games
   * Supervised Learning